ropensci/CoordinateCleaner/README.md

 [![rstudio mirror downloads](http://cranlogs.r-pkg.org/badges/CoordinateCleaner)](http://cranlogs.r-pkg.org/badges/CoordinateCleaner)
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-***Note: the documentation of COordinateCLeaner has moved to https://ropensci.github.io/CoordinateCleaner/.***
+***Note: the documentation of CoordinateCLeaner has moved to https://ropensci.github.io/CoordinateCleaner/.***

 Automated flagging of common spatial and temporal errors in biological and palaeontological collection data, for the use in conservation, ecology and palaeontology.
 Specifically includes tests for